HuyaneMatsu/hata/docs/topics/slash.md

 Slash refers to slash commands as probably known by the users or by interactions as mentioned by the api.

-You can also find Discord's API documentation [here](https://github.com/discord/discord-api-docs/blob/master/docs/interactions/Slash_Commands.md).
+You can also find Discord's insufficient API documentation [here](https://github.com/discord/discord-api-docs/blob/master/docs/interactions/Slash_Commands.md).

 Hata supports interactions with many methods and classes, but this topic is not about their raw usage, but about the